genebean/indiansprings-hugo/content/en/info/committee/vc-finance/about-us.md

 ## Friends of Scouting

-Friends of Scouting is a sub-team made up of these postions:
+Friends of Scouting is a sub-team made up of these positions:

 | Position      | Lead Volunteer                        |
 |---------------|---------------------------------------|